arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 - functional programming
 include_in_index: false
 ---
-You have surely noticed that people into functional programming have an obsession with the notion of composition.
+You have surely noted that people into functional programming have an obsession with the notion of composition.
 For example, you could have stumbled into sentences such as:

 - Exceptions don't compose well.
 - Locks are bad because they don't compose.